China's Great Wall damaged by workers looking for shortcut

 They dug a "big gap" by widening an existing cavity of the Great Wall so that their excavator could pass through it.
 Police say they wanted to reduce the distance they had to travel.

-It also stressed they the two have caused "irreversible damage to the integrity of the Ming Great Wall and to the safety of the cultural relics".
+It also stressed that the two have caused "irreversible damage to the integrity of the Ming Great Wall and to the safety of the cultural relics".

 Located in Youyu county, the 32nd Great Wall is a section of the Ming Great Wall and is categorised as a historical and cultural site which is protected at the provincial level.